Cutoff for the mixing time of the Facilitated Exclusion Process: Model and results

 Depending on the number of particles $K$, the FEP has different long-time behaviours.
 If $K \le \frac{N}{2}$ (the subcritical case), the system ends up becoming frozen: all particles are isolated and no jumps are possible.
 On the other hand, if $K > \frac{N}{2}$ (the supercritical case), the system never freezes, but eventually reaches an absorbing set of configurations, the ergodic component (the set of configurations with every empty site surrounded by particles).

-Therefore, the FEP is nonreversible and has transient states: in the subcritical case, they are the configurations that aren't frozen, and in the supercritical case, they are the configurations that aren't ergodic (with at least one pair of neighbouring empty sites).
+Therefore, the FEP is not irreducible and has transient states: in the subcritical case, they are the configurations that are not frozen, and in the supercritical case, they are the configurations that are not ergodic (with at least one pair of neighbouring empty sites).